xiaobotdev/xiao/README.md

 * **report-abuse:** Shortcut to report abuse.
 * **report-bug:** Shortcut to report a bug.
 * **suggest:** Shortcut to suggest new features.
-* **unknown-command:** Displays help information for when an unknown command is used.
 * **uses:** Responds with a command's usage stats.

 ### Discord Information: